Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 articles, social media posts, and reports.
 Extracting meaningful insights requires NLP models to handle varying data formats and language nuances.

-* Language Variability and Slang: Financial text data often includes jargon, slang, and domainspecific terminology.
+* Language Variability and Slang: Financial text data often includes jargon, slang, and domain-specific terminology.
 NLP models must account for language variations to accurately interpret and analyze the content.

 * Contextual Ambiguity: Ambiguities in language and context can lead to misinterpretation.
 NLP